jbum/carillon/README.md

 Most of the above features can be scripted using IFTTT in conjunction with the PushBullet channel.

-The arduino script is set up for an Arduino using an XBee radio to receive serial messages from a server in another part of the house (although it can also work with straight serial via the USB port).
+The arduino script is set up for an Arduino using an XBee radio to receive serial messages from a server in another part of the house (an alternate version works with straight serial via the USB port).
 It supports a simple protocol that plays melodies on the bells, which are connected to pins 5 - 13 (Low - High pitched)

 The backend, implmented in Python/Flask, does a few different things: